Simplifying Trust Bank's Onboarding

 10 weeks

-When a new user opens Trust Bank’s app, they are required to complete over 15+ long setup tasks like verifying contact details, setting up direct deposits, enrolling in Bill Pay, customizing their dashboard, and activating financial tools like Zelle and credit score tracking.
+When a new user opens Trust Bank’s app to register their account, they were required to complete over 15+ long setup tasks like verifying contact details, setting up direct deposits, enrolling in Bill Pay, customizing their dashboard, and activating financial tools like Zelle and credit score tracking.

 "this is so boring"